 The Center for Contemporary Arab Studies (CCAS) offers a graduate level Certificate in Arab Studies.
 The requirements for this certificate include elective courses on general regional affairs or a particular discipline, such as history, government or sociology.
 Certificate candidates must also complete the Arabic language proficiency exam.

-Requirements for the Certificate in Asian Studies include a mandatory gateway course, GOVT/INAF 668 Theory and Policy in Asia, and four elective courses focusing on Asia in at least two areas of study: Government, History, Economics, Sociology, Anthropology, Philosophy, or Culture/Society.
+The Asian Studies Program offers a graduate certificate for SSP students.
+Requirements include five elective courses focusing on Asia in at least two areas of study: Government, History, Economics, Sociology, Anthropology, Philosophy, or Culture/Society.
 Candidates must also meet an Asian language requirement.

 ISD certificate candidates complete a directed, coherent course of study that includes one foundation course in the first year of their graduate work, completed with a grade of A- or A; four electives, at least two of which are outside their degree concentration; and one ISD-directed capstone in their final semester.
 Certificate candidates must also do at least one internship with a governmental or international organization that deals directly in diplomatic practice and fulfill the language competency requirement.